LKremer/showTree/README.md

 showTree
 =========

-A visualization tool that for gene/protein families.
+A visualization tool for gene/protein families.
 Displays a gene tree with the corresponding MSA and protein domains next to it.

 Requirements